A vast snowy landscape with a winding lake reflecting a vibrant orange and blue sunset sky.

 Iceland's National Parks

-Iceland’s three national parks, Þingvellir, Vatnajökull, and Snæfellsjökull are the best places to experience the country’s wild beauty and history. Þingvellir, only about 40 minutes from Reykjavik, is a UNESCO World Heritage Site where Iceland’s first parliament met over a thousand years ago.
-It’s also one of the few places on Earth where you can walk between two tectonic plates.
-Vatnajökull, the largest national park in Europe, is a land of glaciers, volcanoes, and waterfalls, home to the famous Svartifoss and the stunning Crystal Ice Cave.
-On the west coast, Snæfellsjökull is known for its glacier-topped volcano, lava fields, and beautiful coastline where you can spot seals and whales.
-Each park is free to visit and full of amazing sights, making them must-sees for anyone exploring Iceland.
+Iceland’s three national parks, Þingvellir, Vatnajökull, and Snæfellsjökull, show the best of the country’s nature and history. Þingvellir, just 40 minutes from Reykjavik, is a UNESCO World Heritage Site where Iceland’s first parliament met and where you can walk between two continents.
+Vatnajökull, the biggest park in Europe, is full of glaciers, volcanoes, and waterfalls like Svartifoss and the Crystal Ice Cave.
+On the west coast, Snæfellsjökull has a glacier-topped volcano, lava fields, and a beautiful coast where you can spot seals and whales.
+All three parks are free to visit and filled with incredible sights.

 The Three National Parks of Iceland